yecril71pl/cpp-docs.pl-pl/docs/atl/reference/ccomcachedtearoffobject-class.md

 ### <a name="return-value"></a>Wartość zwracana

-Wartość, która może być przydatna w przypadku diagnostyki i testowania.
+Wartość, która może być przydatna do diagnostyki i testowania.

-##  <a name="ccomcachedtearoffobject"></a>CComCachedTearOffObject::CComCachedTearOffObject
+## <a name="ccomcachedtearoffobjectccomcachedtearoffobject"></a><a name="ccomcachedtearoffobject"></a>CComCachedTearOffObject::CComCachedTearOffObject

 Konstruktor.